saihaj/graphql-ts-node-advanced-tutorial/docs/1-anatomy-of-a-graphql-request.md

 ### Add Caching

-Parsing a GraphQL document string comes with an overhead.
+Parsing a GraphQL document string comes with overhead.
 We could cache frequently sent document strings and serve the document from the cache instead of parsing it every single time.

 ### Test new Functionality

 The GraphQL Type system defines the capabilities of the GraphQL service.
-This phase can be used to add add new capabilities to the type system that may not yet be supported by GraphQL specification.
+This phase can be used to add new capabilities to the type system that may not yet be supported by GraphQL specification.

 ## `validate`

 ### Add caching

 Similar to parsing, validating a GraphQL document AST comes with an overhead.
-We could cache reoccurring document ASTs and server the validation result from the cache instead of validating it every single time.
+We could cache recurring document ASTs and server the validation result from the cache instead of validating it every single time.

 ### Add custom rules

 You might wanna restrict what kind of operations are allowed to be executed.
-E.g. if we only want to allow `query` operations, we can provide a custom validation rule that yields errors as soon as a `mutation` or `subscription` operation is encountered.
+E.g. If we we only want to allow `query` operations, we can provide a custom validation rule that yields errors as soon as a `mutation` or `subscription` operation is encountered.

 ## `execute` and `subscribe`